WeibelLab/ChronoSense/README.md

 ## Branch Focus & Changes:

-Universal_recorder is a branch that is off of dynamic_ui (master -> dynamic_ui -> universal_recorder) and focuses on creating a single recording infastructure for video, audio, and body tracking data through the use of ffmpeg or some other technology.
+The dynamic_ui branch is focused on making the Chronosense application more flexible and visually dynamic (add/remove elements on the fly) for the user.

 ## Installation / run with Docker